redhat-cop/containers-quickstarts/ubi8-asciidoctor/README.md

 # ubi8-asciidoctor

-A utility image that is the UBI8 image + asciidoctor.
+A utility image for the UBI8 image + asciidoctor.

+Contains the primary used asciidoctor-pdf for generating reports.

 It's base is from https://github.com/asciidoctor/docker-asciidoctor but now ubi based.